Create better/more visible documentation for WooThemes

 Thanks.
 Sarah or Valerie, if you have ideas, please let us know!

-#1 Updated by scott voth about 8 years ago
+#1 Updated by scott voth almost 11 years ago

 Hi Matt - I spent a lot of time yesterday going through the Woo Themes, and they are complicated.
 But I did find a lot of screencasts that we can embed within the Codex to help our users understand the Woo framework.
 Do we have a userid/password to get into the Woo Forums and documentation?

-#3 Updated by scott voth about 8 years ago
+#3 Updated by scott voth almost 11 years ago

 Does anyone know how we can embed "Screenr" videos into posts or blogs.
 I know outside the Commons, you can just paste the embed code and it works.
 But I am having trouble inside the Commons, where the code is just stripped out.
 Do we need a FLV plugin?